 Bring your bathing suit!
 There is a beautiful beach at the base of the temple.
 It gets hot walking around the grounds, so you’ll definitely want to cool off here.

 I mean, do we even have to say it?
 Look at that view.
 Admission is 80 pesos.
 The coastal ruin is open from 8am to 5pm daily.
 You can breeze through the site in 30 minutes if you just want to take in the view, or easily spend an entire day learning about the temple and enjoying the Caribean beach.
 There is an additional fee of 45 pesos if you bring a camera.
 You can get a transportation service that best suits your needs.
 However, it is advisable to book a Tulum shuttle service, so you do not need to move with other transport methods from Cancun to Tulum.
 This type of service usually does not make continuous stops, which is nice to quickly arrive at your destination.
 We had plenty of time to devote one day to each of the ruins, but if you are up for a long day, it is possible to combine Ek Balam and Chichen Itza into a day trip and Coba and Tulum into another.
 Finally, try to avoid visiting Maya ruins in the Yucatan Peninsula on Sundays—admission is free to Mexicans, and the temples can get very busy.
 We were guests of Alltournative for our Coba Encounter.
 All thoughts and opinions are our own.

 How to get from Cancun to Tulum

 You can get a transportation service that best suits your needs.
-However, it is advisable to book a Tulum shuttle service, so you do not need to move with other methods of transport from Cancun to Tulum.
-This type of service usually does not make continuous stops, which will benefit you exponentially for your quick and light transfer to your destination.
-Don’t worry, and start enjoying the best experiences while traveling the Caribbean, the Riviera, and Yucatan!
+However, it is advisable to book a Tulum shuttle service, so you do not need to move with other transport methods from Cancun to Tulum.
+This type of service usually does not make continuous stops, which is nice to quickly arrive at your destination.